RayGar7/Note-Taking-Hybrid-App/README.md

 - Inspired by one of the lectures from this course: [the Web Developer Bootcamp by Colt Steele on Udemy](https://www.udemy.com/the-web-developer-bootcamp/learn/v4/overview).
 You can also see how the styling and HTML layout inspired my own solution.
 - Help on solving the issue with deleting notes dynamically on this StackOverflow post:https://stackoverflow.com/questions/51804538/web-deleting-chosen-list-items-with-the-localstorage-api-and-jquery

+## Live Demo

+[Here](https://note-taking-website.herokuapp.com/index.html).
+Go ahead and give it a spin!
+Enter some notes.
+Copy the URL.
+Exit the browser.
+Reopen it and greet your notes again.

+You will notice that I'm using Heroku as the host, given the name of the URL.
+That is because Heroku is an amazing product that I use to deploy most opf my projects.
+Furthermore, I will not be purchasing a domain on this website as I do not have the monetary funds available at this time.